Minutiae - The Poems

 A mannequin sells faceless desire,

-borrowed swagger on legs.
+borrowed femininity on legs.

 are you still paying attention?